campfields/campfields/README.md

  hello!! you probably have seen me on pt! you can also check out my strawpage, im always updating it.

-other than that, i dont have much to say, basic dnis
+other than that, i dont have much to say, basic dni critera

 i may follow back!!